 Questar III is also a member in RCG Group Health Insurance Trust (the "Trust").
 The Trust is considered a public entity risk pool which is defined as a cooperative group of governmental entities joining together to finance an exposure, liability or risk, and is tax-exempt under Section 511(c)(9) of the Internal Revenue Code.
 The Trust includes New York public school districts located in Rensselaer, Columbia and Greene Counties.
 The Trust was formed July 1, 1985, to allow member schools to obtain health insurance and prescription drug benefits at lower cost through a pooled purchasing arrangement.
 The Trust procures group insurance contracts with insurance carriers for medical, prescription drug and dental benefits, in which the Trust is not liable for any medical, dental or prescription drug claims.
-However, the Trust also maintains a self-insured prescription drug plan for which the individual Trust members are liable for any claims in excess of the balances maintained by the Trust is approximately \$524,037 which approximates the outstanding estimated liability for the self-insured prescription plan.
+However, the Trust also maintains a self-insured prescription drug plan for which the individual Trust members are liable for any claims in excess of the balances maintained by the Trust.
+As of June 30, 2017, the Questar III's prescription drug plan account balance maintained by the Trust is \$964,381 of which \$400,000 approximates the outstanding estimated liability for the self-insured prescription plan.
+Additionally, the Trust has declared a distribution of \$900,433 to Questar III Payable in 2019 and 2020.
+Due from Health Insurance Trust on the statement of net position consist of prescription drug plan account balance (\$964,381) in excess of estimated liability (\$400,000) or \$564,381 plus the declared dividend distribution of \$900,433 for a total of \$1,464,814.